theripper93/theripper-premium-hub/premium-changelogs/mastercrafted.md

+## Version 4.0.5
+- Updated content link to use default styling

 ## Version 4.0.4
 - Changed order of operation so it's now possible to change productData item quantity directly in a macro